14th Street Limited

-The 14th Street Express, designated Route D5X, is a daily limited stop Metrobus bus route operated by the Washington Metropolitan Area Transit Authority between Takoma station which is served by the Red Line of the Washington Metro and Metro Center station which is served by the Red, Orange, Blue, and Silver lines of the Washington Metro.
-The line operates every 12 minutes during the weekdays, every 16 minutes on Saturdays and every 20 minutes on Sundays.
+The 14th Street Limited, designated Route D5X, is a daily limited-stop Metrobus bus route operated by the Washington Metropolitan Area Transit Authority between Takoma station which is served by the Red Line of the Washington Metro, and Metro Center station which is served by the Red, Blue, Orange, and Silver Lines of the Washington Metro.
+The line operates every 12 minutes during the weekdays, every 16 minutes on Saturdays, and every 20 minutes on Sundays.
 Trips are roughly 50 minutes long.
-This line provides additional service during peak hours along the 14th Street corridor supplementing route D50.
+This line provides additional service along the 14th Street corridor, supplementing route D50.

 Background

-Route D5X provides limited stop service along the 14th Street corridor supplementing route D50.
+Route D5X provides limited stop service along the 14th Street corridor, supplementing route D50.
 The route operates daily.
-Route D5X operates out of Bladensburg garage.
-Prior to 2019, the line would operate out of Northern division before being closed due to structural problems.
+Route D5X operates out of the Bladensburg garage.
+Prior to 2019, the line would operate out of the Northern division before being closed due to structural problems.